Vincent Grange - About

 L’Allégorie de la Caverne (2021)

-Dorothy’s Picnic Set (2024) - Amour Propre @Fabian Lang Gallery
+Dorothy’s Picnic Set (2024) - Amour Propre @Fabian Lang Gallery (Zürich, Switzerland)

-Dorothy’s Picnic Set is currently exhibited at the ->Fabian Lang Gallery in Zürich, as part of the “Amour Propre” groupshow in october 2024 (alongside Carina Emery, Mark Wallinger, Kilian Rüthemann, Elena Alonso, Isabelle Young, Christin Khaukha, Sarah Dwyer and Xiao Guo Hui).
-The exhibition is open until November 9th 2024.
+Dorothy’s Picnic Set was first exhibited at the ->Fabian Lang Gallery in Zürich, as part of the “Amour Propre” groupshow in october 2024 (alongside Carina Emery, Mark Wallinger, Kilian Rüthemann, Elena Alonso, Isabelle Young, Christin Khaukha, Sarah Dwyer and Xiao Guo Hui).

 The installation includes three new pieces of work: Dorothy’s Picnic Cloth, Dorothy’s Picnic Chest and Dorothy’s Picnic Blinders.
 It explores the emotional tension of existing as an LGBTQIA+ person in public spaces: pride mixed with shame, a desire for ease contrasted with fear, and the urge to hide from the judging gaze of others.